 • Headache and fever

-• Weakness and fluid loss
+• Weakness and dehydration

-How Long Does Food Poisoning Last?
+How Many Days Does Food Poisoning Last?

-What Are the Home Treatment Options for Food Poisoning?
+What are the Home Treatment Options for Food Poisoning?

-When Should One See a Doctor?
+When to Consult a Doctor?

 • Fever over 38°C

-• Persistent vomiting and fluid loss
+• Persistent vomiting and dehydration

 • Severe abdominal pain